nusademy/android-dev/README.md

 ## Features
 - Login and register for users and teachers
-- edit profile users,and teachers.
+- Edit profile users,and teachers.
 - Request Teaching
 - Reject/Approve Teaching
 - Video Naration
+- Chatbot

 # Installation
 The following are the installation steps both locally and in production.